plewis/plewis.github.io/phylogenetics/papers2026.md

 Thorne, J. L., H. Kishino, and I. S. Painter.
 1998.
 Estimating the rate of evolution of the rate of molecular evolution.
 Molecular Biology and Evolution 15: 1647-1657.
 (Correlated relaxed clocks)

-Tuffley, C., and M. Steel.
+:heavy_check_mark: Tuffley, C., and M. Steel.
 1997.
 Links between maximum likelihood and maximum parsimony under a simple model of substitution.
 Bulletin of Mathematical Biology 59:581-607

 Tuffley C, Steel M. 1998.
 Modeling the covarion hypothesis of nucleotide substitution.
 Math Biosci.
 147:63–91. (covarion model)